realJohnDoe/kenpo-notes/content/web-of-knowledge/1-grabs-and-tackles.md

 ---
 title: "Web of Knowledge: Grabs and Tackles 🤝"
+aliases:
-alias: "Web of Knowledge: Grabs and Tackles 🤝"
+  - "Web of Knowledge: Grabs and Tackles 🤝"
+  - Grabs and Tackles 🤝
 ---